Dani Silva: Club career

 Silva is a youth product of the academies of Monte Caparica AC, Benfica, Belenenses, Vitória Setúbal and Vitória Guimarães.
 He began his senior career with Vitória Guimarães B where he became captain, before promoting to the senior team in 2022 and signing a professional contract on 13 April 2022.
 He made his professional debut with Vitória Guimarães in a 1–1 Primeira Liga tie with Boavista on 6 May 2022, coming on as a substitute in the 69th minute.

 On 25 January 2024, Silva joined Serie A club Hellas Verona.
 He reportedly signed a four-year contract for a €2 million transfer fee.

-In the late hours of deadline day, 3 February 2025, he joined Danish side FC Midtjylland for a reported fee of 3 million euro.
+In the late hours of deadline day, 3 February 2025, he joined Danish side FC Midtjylland for a reported fee of €3 million.
+In 2026, he was sent on loan to Cypriot side Pafos and Polish club Widzew Łódź.

 International career

 Silva is a youth international for Portugal, and represented the Portugal U19s at the 2019 UEFA European Under-19 Championship.